-11.7.4.9.
-There shall be three initial rounds and one final round, except for Continental and World Championships which shall have four initial rounds and two final rounds.

-- 11.7.4.10.
-The five competitors with the highest scores after the initial rounds qualify for the final round(s).
+- 11.7.4.9.
+There shall be four rounds, except for Category One events, which shall have four initial rounds and two final rounds.
+At Category One events the five competitors with the highest score after the initial rounds qualify for the final rounds, and shall fly as a group. - 11.7.4.10.

-All competitors in the final round(s) shall fly as a group.
-If there is a frequency conflict, the competitor with the worst score in the initial rounds must change the frequency of his/her radio. - 11.7.4.11.
 The final classification will be determined by the sum of all flight scores of each competitor.

 When there is a tie, the best score of one round shall be used to determine the individual winner.
 If a further tie occurs, the second best score of one round shall decide the winner.